protocol/research-website/content/posts/RNL-review/index.md

 Overcoming these challenges will require novel solutions that undergo rigorous testing and review by multiple experts in order to ensure that no potential gap is missed.

-**At the ResNetLab, we developed a culture of rigorous evaluation of our hypothesis**, creating the infrastructure necessary to get accurate answers.
+**At the ResNetLab, we developed a culture of rigorous evaluation of our hypotheses**, creating the infrastructure necessary to get accurate answers.
 In 2021, we will continue investing in accelerating the pipeline of pushing ideas from research to deployment.
 Some of the initiatives that we took on in 2020 and we seek to continue pursuing in 2021, as they proved to be of high value to the research ecosystem and respective deployments, are:

 1. Ensuring that the work produced is published in the form of papers (e.g. [1](https://arxiv.org/abs/2007.02754), [2](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4), [3](https://github.com/JGAntunes/pulsarcast/blob/master/paper/paper.pdf), ), lectures ([1](https://randomness2020.com/), [2](https://www.youtube.com/watch?v=APVp-20ATLk&feature=youtu.be&t=3612), [3](https://www.youtube.com/watch?v=pP0fS-FCsjE), [4](https://www.youtube.com/watch?v=paWmKqi8MZk), [5](https://drive.google.com/file/d/1OcHjR1XA1E8To3qpw3fnsEQe-xSKFGy3/view), [6](https://www.youtube.com/watch?v=D2UKQPKMjr4&list=PLhuBigpl7lqu6xWpiXtbEzJQtlMH1tqoG&index=16), [7](https://www.youtube.com/watch?v=Jy5__VuwZC0), [8](https://www.youtube.com/watch?v=K4Usud4g4iY&feature=youtu.be&t=1008)), posts ([1](https://research.protocol.ai/blog/2020/honey-i-shrunk-our-libp2p-streams/), [2](https://research.protocol.ai/blog/2020/two-ears-one-mouth-how-to-leverage-bitswap-chatter-for-faster-transfers/), [3](https://research.protocol.ai/blog/2020/teaching-bitswap-nodes-to-jump/), [4](https://research.protocol.ai/blog/2021/our-bitswap-nodes-have-become-jumping-inspectors-updated/), [5](https://research.protocol.ai/blog/2020/gossipsub-an-attack-resilient-messaging-layer-protocol-for-public-blockchains/)), and more.